reupholstering a chair

 Fabric choice

 Your choice of fabric is a major factor affecting chair reupholstery prices.
 Typically, high-quality upholstery fabrics made from genuine leather cost more because of their durability and premium feel.
-But this doesn’t mean all the synthetic ones are of less quality.
+But this doesn’t mean all the synthetic ones are of lower quality.
 In fact, some of the blended synthetic upholstery fabrics are as durable as their natural counterparts.

 However, to better evaluate which you should choose, it is crucial to learn about the different types of upholstery fabric and their prices, starting with natural fabrics.